Howland Island: U.S. possession and guano mining

-Itascatown (1935–42)
+Itascatown (1935–1942)

 In 1935, colonists from the American Equatorial Islands Colonization Project arrived on the island to establish a permanent U.S. presence in the Central Pacific.
 It began with a rotating group of four alumni and students from the Kamehameha School for Boys, a private school in Honolulu.
-Although the recruits had signed on as part of a scientific expedition and expected to spend their three-month assignment collecting botanical and biological samples, once out to sea they were told, according to one of the Jarvis Island colonists, George West, "Your names will go down in history" and that the islands would become "famous air bases in a route that will connect Australia with California".
+Although the recruits had signed on as part of a scientific expedition and expected to spend their three-month assignment collecting botanical and biological samples, once out to sea, they were told, according to one of the Jarvis Island colonists, George West, "Your names will go down in history" and that the islands would become "famous air bases in a route that will connect Australia with California".

 The settlement was named Itascatown after the USCGC Itasca that brought the colonists to Howland and made regular cruises between the other equatorial islands during that era.
 Itascatown was a line of a half-dozen small wood-framed structures and tents near the beach on the island's western side.
-The fledgling colonists were given large stocks of canned food, water, and other supplies including a gasoline-powered refrigerator, radio equipment, medical kits and (characteristic of that era) vast quantities of cigarettes.
+The fledgling colonists were given large stocks of canned food, water, and other supplies, including a gasoline-powered refrigerator, radio equipment, medical kits, and (characteristic of that era) vast quantities of cigarettes.
 Fishing provided variety in their diet.
-Most of the colonists' endeavors involved making hourly weather observations and constructing rudimentary infrastructure on the island, including the clearing of a landing strip for airplanes.
-During this period the island was on Hawaii time, which was then 10.5 hours behind UTC.
+Most of the colonists' endeavors involved making hourly weather observations and constructing rudimentary infrastructure on the island, including clearing a landing strip for airplanes.
+During this period, the island was on Hawaii time, which was then 10.5 hours behind UTC.
 Similar colonization projects were started on nearby Baker Island and Jarvis Island, as well as Canton Island and Enderbury in the Phoenix Islands, which later became part of Kiribati.
-According to the 1940 U.S. Census, Howland Island had a population of four people on April 1, 1940.
+According to the 1940 U.S. census, Howland Island had a population of four people on April 1, 1940.